AllenInstitute/aifi-swanson-teaseq/README.md

-# aifi-swanson-icicleseq
+# aifi-swanson-teaseq

-Code related to Swanson, et. al. for scATAC-seq and ICICLE-seq data processing, analysis and visualization
+Code related to Swanson, et. al. for TEA-seq, ICICLE-seq, and scATAC-seq data processing, analysis and visualization.